CDL-Quantum/CohortProject_2021/Week1_Trapped_Ions/README.md

 ![Speckle pattern probabilities](../Week1_Trapped_Ions/img/task-2-speckle-pattern-subplots.svg)

-We also show another set as a collection of line graphs:
+We also show another set as a collection of line graphs (x-axis is the index of the bit string, y-axis is the probability of observing it):

 ![Line grap probabilities](../Week1_Trapped_Ions/img/task-2-probs-line-graph.svg)